 Are Eco Faeries paid or volunteers

 Both.
-We have a professional entertainment team who are paid to attend events.
+We have a highly trained professional entertainment team who are paid to attend events.
 We also have a community group who volunteer by attending non-for-profit events, parades and help to organise events, workshops and programs

 Do you visit sick or injured children